linkysystems/we-theme-trident/README.md

-# One Page New Age Hotelinky theme
+# We.js Trident theme

+Theme with 3 columns in header and logo at middle.

 Build for Hotelinky projects, see more in https://linkysystems.com/

-Based in https://startbootstrap.com/template-overviews/new-age/ with many changes.

 We.js theme!